Carl Bohm

-Carl Bohm (also known as Henry Cooper [pseudonym] and Karl Bohm) (11 September 1844 – 4 April 1920) was a German pianist and composer.
+Carl Bohm (also known by Karl Bohm and his pseudonym Henry Cooper; 11 September 1844 – 4 April 1920) was a German pianist and composer.

+Biography

+Bohm was born in 1844 in Berlin.
+He received training under Carl Albert Löschhorn and later became a music teacher.
+Bohm remained in Berlin for the majority of his life.

+Legacy

 Bohm is regarded as one of the leading German songwriters of the 19th century, and wrote such works as Still as the Night, Twilight, May Bells, Enfant Cheri and The Fountain.

 According to the Oxford Companion to Music, Bohm was "a German composer of great fecundity and the highest salability...
 He occupied an important position in the musical commonwealth inasmuch as his publisher, N. Simrock, declared that the profits on his compositions provided the capital for the publication of those of Brahms."
 Bohm's specialty was music in a lighter vein, very different from the dark, brooding and introspective works of Brahms.

 Bohm, like Schubert, was more than just a songwriter, composing in most genres.
 His chamber music, mostly quartets and piano trios, were popular not only amongst amateurs, but also among touring professional groups who were in need of a sure-fire audience pleaser.

 Edition Silvertrust (see references) states that Bohm "was certainly very well known during his lifetime.
 Yet today, his name brings nothing but blank stares."
 This curious obscurity is borne out more than ever by the fact that Grove Dictionary of Music and Musicians contains no article about him.
 Nonetheless, his Sarabande in G minor remains a standard teaching piece for intermediate violinists and violists.